openwdl/wdl/versions/1.1/SPEC.md

 `read_lines()` will return an `Array[String]` where each element in the array is a line in the file.

-This return value can be auto converted to other `Array` values.
+This return value can be immediately coerced to an `Array[P]` value, where `P` is another primitive type.
 For example:

 ```wdl
 task test {